Skip to main content

 No. The GRE is optional for U.S. applicants.
 International applicants must submit TOEFL results.

-Whom should my three letters of recommendation be from?
-Can I submit them with my application, and should the envelopes be sealed?
+Who should my three letters of recommendation be from?

 When is the deadline for applying?

-All required materials must be received by the Graduate and Special Programs Office at Smith College by January 15th for early action consideration, or by March 1, 2022.
+All required materials must be received by the Graduate and Special Programs Office at Smith College by March 1.

 Can I enter the program in the spring?